kelsiwest-binf/recapitulate_this/_posts/How_Well_Will_LinkedIn_AIHawk_Work.md

 ## SUCCESS ##
 ![image info](../images/cowboy.gif)

-Kudos to AIHawk for creating this tool and more importantly, having thorough instructions for users to follow along.
+Kudos to feder-cr and AIHawk for creating this tool and more importantly, having thorough instructions for users to follow along.
 Getting this up and running within a couple hours is extremely impressive and that is owed to the great documentation and development.
 Who knows, maybe it'll land me a job!

-#I'll update on how accurate and what jobs it applied to for me! #
+### I'll update on how accurate it is and what jobs it applied to for me!